aligent/pert-with-wings/README.md

 **Important:** Increment the version number of the extension by updating version in `package.json`.
 (This will be the version of the extension as well.)

-`yarn build`
+`yarn deploy`

-This will run tests and create two zip files inside /extensions folder for chrome web store and Firefox Add-ons.
+This will run tests and create three zip files inside /extensions folder, 2 for chrome web store and Firefox Add-ons, one including the source code which is required for firefox add-on submission.

 # Report a bug / Request a feature